ku-fpg/hermit-shell/examples/reverse/README.md

 How to invoke.
+Make sure you are in the sandbox (cabal exec bash, in root)

 ````
 % hermit-ghci Reverse.hs +Main Reverse.hss
 [Boot screen]
-GenerateMe> import HERMIT.API
-GenerateMe> send display
+HERMIT> send display
 ````

 How to invoke the (orignal) version